-All employees will be made aware of this policy and the name and contact details of their local Human Resources specialist or other contact as part of the induction process.
+All employees will be made aware of this policy and the name and contact details of the Trust HR Manager or other contact as part of the induction process.

-All staff will have access to this policy document from their organisation intranet, where they will also find contact details for the Chief Executive Officer, Clerk to the Board of Trustees and the Chair of the Board of Trustees.
+All staff will have access to this policy document from the Trust website, where they will also find contact details for the Chief Executive Officer, Clerk to the Trust Board and the Chair of the Trust Board.

-Other workers will be advised of this policy and their access to it at the point of contracting or induction, and directed to the PET Website for access and further information.
+Other workers will be advised of this policy and their access to it at the point of contracting or induction, and directed to the PET website for access and further information.